marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 A notebook is a web-based interface for data analysis, data discovery, data visualization and collaboration.

-### About Oracle Machine Learning Notebooks
+### About Oracle Machine Learning notebooks

 The Oracle Machine Learning notebooks toolbar contains buttons to run code in paragraphs, for configuration settings, and display options.

 For example, it displays the status and the number of users connected to the notebook.
 It also contains a menu item for keyboard shortcuts and options to show or hide the markdown editor and paragraph output.
 Additional settings are shown in the illustration below.
     ![Notebook toolbar](images/notebook_toolbar.png " ")

-## Task 3: Getting Started with OML notebooks and interpreters
+## Task 3: Getting started with OML notebooks and interpreters

 Oracle Machine Learning notebooks contain a default list of interpreter bindings, used to run scripts against the Autonomous Database that it is linked to.
 For this lab, we will set the interpreter binding to "xxxx_medium", where xxxx is the database name.